Historical Sites in Canada - History

 Types of Museums in Canada

-Museums come in all types.
-There are wildlife, agricultural, dinosaur, First Nation and pioneer museums just to name a few.
-Many of the larger museums and historic sites in our larger cities are paid admission.
-Not all local community museums charge an admission fee.
-Some community museums and historic sites are free to visit while others ask for a donation when entering through their gates.
+Museums and historical venues in Canada come in all types.
+There are wildlife, agricultural, dinosaur, First Nation, war, cultural and pioneer museums just to name a few.
+Many of the larger historical museums and historic sites in our larger cities are paid admission.
+However, many local community museums and historic sites are free to visit while others ask for a donation when entering through their gates.

 Canada Historical Sites & Heritage Sites

-Canada historical sites include forts, pioneer villages, fur trading posts, dinosaur fossil digs, heritage buildings, historic roads, historic river paddle routes and First Nation villages and hunting grounds just to name a few.
-They vary in size, activities and services.
+Canada historical sites include forts, pioneer villages, fur trading posts, dinosaur fossil digs, heritage buildings, historic roads, historic river paddle routes and First Nation villages and hunting grounds.
+Therefore they vary in size, activities and services.
 Many larger heritage and historic sites specialize in a certain activity like paddle routes or are highlighted by a certain feature like a First Nation buffalo hunting ground.

 Some Canadian historic sites include a sandy beach, backpacking trails, theatre, conference rooms, restaurants, gift stores, canoe routes, a lighthouse, pioneer buildings, period actors, a wildlife habitat area, attractions, a campground, protective plant species, and endangered species.
 Many of the larger Canada parks are created to protect the environment, wildlife... as well as...
 Canadian history.